Introduction

-Have you ever stopped to wonder where it all began?
-Of course, you have.
+Ever stopped to wonder where it all began?
+Of course you have.
 We all have.
 From the rise and fall of civilizations to the development of modern technologies, there’s always a rich history to explore.
+The history of Internet Explorer is a unique one, full of highs and lows.

-When it comes to web browsers, you might be surprised to learn that it didn’t start with what lies in ruins today, the Microsoft Internet explorer, but Internet Explorer is the one that has the greatest legacy and impact when it comes to web browsers.
-Relating the above two things, in this article I shall be giving you an insight into a brief history of the Internet Explorer.
+From its days as the go-to browser in the early days of the internet to its eventual decline in favor of other browsers, take a look back at this web browsing giant’s rise and fall.
+When it comes to web browsers, you’d be surprised to learn that it didn’t start with what lies in ruins today – the Internet Explorer.
+But Internet Explorer is the one that has the greatest legacy and impact when it comes to web browsers.
+In case you’ve arrived here from the past – this post isn’t about how to clear history on Internet Explorer.
+It’s an insight into the actual history of Internet Explorer.

 But, let’s start off at the beginning.
-Who is the founder of Internet Explorer? and When was Internet Explorer invented?

-To begin with, Internet Explorer wasn’t the first web browser in the world.
-Now a short story on how it all started.
 In 1995, Microsoft was working on a very important project code-named “Chicago.”
 An extension of that project code-named “O’Hare” after Chicago’s O’Hare Airport was being developed simultaneously.
 Microsoft’s intent was to combine the technologies of both projects into a single product for the customers.
 Towards the end of these projects, Microsoft made the deal and decided to take the O’Hare technologies, and distribute them as part of a separate add-on pack to the Chicago product.
-Chicago, now known as Windows 95, proved to be one of the most successful operating systems to date and O’Hare, the add on now famously known as the Internet Explorer 1.0 and this is how it all began.
+Chicago, now known as Windows 95, proved to be one of the most successful operating systems and O’Hare, the add on, became the Internet Explorer 1.0.
+And this is how it all began.

-So, Internet Explorer (IE) is a web browser developed by Microsoft that was first released in 1995.
+So, Internet Explorer is a web browser developed by Microsoft that was first released in 1995.
 It was initially released as a part of the Windows 95 operating system and was later bundled with every version of Windows until it was replaced by Microsoft Edge in 2015.

-What was the First Internet Explorer: The Birth of Internet Explorer
+The First Internet Explorer: The Birth of Internet Explorer

 What was the first Internet Explorer?
 Going back to the history of Internet Explorer, the first version of Internet Explorer, simply called “Microsoft Internet Explorer,” was a response to the popularity of Netscape Navigator, which was the dominant web browser at the time.
 Internet Explorer was designed to be more user-friendly and to offer improved support for web standards.